StefanJelner/risland.js/README.md

 - [clone-deep](https://github.com/jonschlinkert/clone-deep) - a library which clones data (because in JavaScript arrays and objects are passed by reference, which can lead to unpredictable und ugly side effects, especially when a safely encapsulated state management should be provided.)
 - [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) - claims to be the fastest library for comparing two given sets of data
 - [throttle-debounce](https://github.com/niksy/throttle-debounce) - throttles method invocations by a given amount of milliseconds
+- [raf-throttle](https://github.com/wuct/raf-throttle) - throttles method invocations by request animation frame
-- [raf-funcs](https://github.com/jeromedecoster/raf-funcs) - throttles/debounces method invocations by request animation frame
+- [debounce-animation-frame](https://github.com/onestopjs/debounce-animation-frame) - debounces method invocations by request animation frame

 Feel free to check the `package.json`, if you want to take a further look into the used technologies.